jstmaxlol/jstmaxlol/README.md

 * i use arch, btw
 * i use hyprland, btw
 * i use the same stuff on my laptop, btw
+* note: i removed languages i almost never use and/or don't like from the pLIK section, you can find them commented in my README.md's code